dsathyakumar/a11y-auditor/README.md

 #### For Browser usage (include <script...> and run without AMD):
 ---------------------------------------------------------
-Use the distribution file at dist/browser/main.js.
+Use the distribution file at `dist/browser/a11y-auditor.min.js`.
+This comes bundled with dependencies like `jQuery (v 2.2.0)`, `lodash (4.3.0)`.
+However, if you just want the source file alone, its available at `dist/browser/a11y-auditor.min.only.js`

 Implement it as :

 ```
 window.onload = function(){